Maryland Historical Magazine

 Submissions must be in Word format and sent to the Editor, Dr. Martina Kado, at email@example.com.

-To ensure a double-blind peer review, please do not include your name or any identifying information in this document, including metadata.
+To ensure a double-anonymous peer review, please do not include your name or any identifying information in this document, including metadata.
 See how to remove metadata from your document).

 Authors are encouraged to include with their submission a current CV and/or cover letter providing more background information about their research: these are for editorial use only and will not be shared with reviewers in the evaluation process.